 And another classic sunset in Wadi Rum.

 With night upon us it was time to eat.
-With only lamps and candles the light was poor for photography, so you will just have to take my word for it that the food was delicious and the quantities bountiful.
+We were served a feast of Jordanian food.
 I ate so much that I was starting to see the appeal of wearing a thawb as my jeans were feeling restrictive from the feast.

 After dinner it was time for some star gazing in the brilliant night sky.
 Apart from a feint light on the horizon from the city of Aqaba (about 50km away) there was no other light to disrupt the night sky.
 Living in the city for so long I always forget how many stars are visible when unhindered by light pollution.